How To Write A Resignation Letter (With Examples)

 Too Much Detail

 Quitting a job can feel like another full-time job.
 There are a lot of details to attend to when you resign, from arranging your last day of work to finding out when you’ll receive your last paycheck to pinning down the details of benefits and unused PTO.
-Don’t try to make your resignation perform all these different functions.
-Keep your letter brief and stick to the facts: your last day of work, your thanks for the experience, and any offer of help you’d like to provide.

 Complaints About The Job, Company, Or Team